thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Sanitization** - Procedures that define how to dispose information or objects.
 - **Scan-Patch-Scan** - A common motto for IT - scan for vulnerabilities, patch it, then scan it again to verify the patch.
 - **SCAP** - A NIST framework that outlines various accepted practices for automating vulnerability scanning.
 This also sets the standard for the format the results/vulnerabilities come in.
+- **SDN** - Software Defined Networks.
+Use software to define physical networks.
+Also similar to "Code as Infrastructure."
 - **Separation of Duties** - Checks and balances on processes.
 - **Sigcheck** - Sysinternals utility that lets you verify local root certs with Microsoft's master trust list.
 - **SLA** - Service Level Agreement.
 A contractual agreement, contrast this to MOU.
 This is a legal contract, if someone offers a 99.9% uptime and only delivers 99% uptime, there could be monetary penalties built into the SLA.